 Why AMD Shares Are Rising

-Shares of companies in the broader technology space, including Advanced Micro Devices, Inc. (NASDAQ: AMD) are trading higher amid a drop in yields, which has lifted growth stock valuations.
-Stocks across sectors have gained as investors weigh US unemployment data and recent corporate earnings.
+Shares of several companies in the broader technology sector, including Advanced Micro Devices, Inc. (NASDAQ: AMD) are trading higher as investors anticipate earnings reports from major companies this week.

-The 10-year Treasury yield hit an intraday low of 1.507% Thursday morning before rising to around the 1.512% level.
-The 10-year note was volatile in September after the Federal Reserve spoke on winding down its ongoing asset purchasing program.
+Major companies such as Netflix, Inc. (NASDAQ: NFLX) and Tesla, Inc. (NASDAQ: TSLA) are reporting third-quarter earnings results this upcoming Tuesday and Wednesday.

+Advanced Micro Devices operates as a semiconductor company worldwide.
+The company operates in two segments, Computing and Graphics; and Enterprise, Embedded and Semi-Custom.

 © 2021 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.